vercel/next.js/docs/api-reference/next.config.js/ignoring-eslint.md

 ---
 description: Next.js reports ESLint errors and warnings during builds by default.
-Learn to opt-out of this behavior here.
+Learn how to opt-out of this behavior here.
 ---

 # Ignoring ESLint